termx88/Caster_command_hud/README.md

 | :---: | :---: |
 <img src="./art/dragging.gif"/> | <img src="./art/click_through.gif"/>

+## Usage Instructions:
+* Clone this repo.
+### With Caster
+* You have to be using Caster with hud support.
+Currently that's the [DropPy2 branch](https://github.com/dictation-toolbox/Caster/tree/DropPy2).
+* In settings.toml ([user dir docs](https://caster.readthedocs.io/en/latest/readthedocs/User_Dir/Caster_User_Dir/)) change HUD_PATH to point to the hud.py gotten from this repo.
+* If Caster is already running with a hud instance.
+Close hud and reboot caster.
+### Testing
+* requirements.txt in master doesn't include PySide2, so if you've installed from that, you might need to run `pip install PySide2` or `python -m pip install PySide2`
+* Running `test_runner.py` will open 4 windows with different settings (like in the screenshots)

 ## Settings explanation:
 ### window
 * WINDOW_FRAMELESS \<bool> - setting to True, disables window decorations (frame, titlebar) (macOS and Windows require this to be True, for a transparent background)